cleverlight/lightenna/_posts/blog/2018-02-10-doing-it-smart.md

 ---
 layout: single
 title: Doing it Smart
-description: It's great fun doing it clever, but sometimes keeping it simple is harder
+description: It's great fun doing it clever, but sometimes keeping it simple is harder.
 tags: devops
 ---